aantti/mcp-netbird/README.md

 ## ToolHive

-[ToolHive](https://github.com/StacklokLabs/toolhive) (thv) is a lightweight utility designed to simplify the deployment and management of MCP (Model Context Protocol) servers, ensuring ease of use, consistency, and security.
+[ToolHive](https://github.com/StacklokLabs/toolhive) (thv) is a lightweight utility designed to simplify the deployment and management of MCP servers.

 You can use ToolHive to deploy and run Netbird MCP as follows: